Kuwait Ground [OKKK_GND]

 1.1.1 Splitting Positions

-- As GMC-E (OKKK_1_GND) is the primary GMC position, it will act as a bandbox position and assume the responsibilities of GMP or GMC-W when either OKKK_DEL or OKKK_2_GND are offline respectively.
+- As GMC-E (OKKK_1_GND) is the primary GMC position, it will act as a bandbox position and assume the responsibilities of DEL or GMC-W when either OKKK_DEL or OKKK_2_GND are offline respectively.

-- GMC-W (OKKK_2_GND) may not be opened without GMP being online.
+- GMC-W (OKKK_2_GND) must not be opened without DEL being online first.

 Chapter 2.
 GEN | Standard Operating Procedures